 - Google tries to keep Google+ relevant by taking away the ability to edit business descriptions on GoogleMyBusiness.

 Want more details?
-Get into the nitty-gritty by watching the full webinar recording for August’s edition.
+Get into the nitty-gritty by watching the full SEO webinar recording for August’s edition.

 AMP Pages Will Now be in the Main Mobile Search Results